NoTests/SharedSequence.kt/README.md

 7. When the error happens just continue with the empty list.

 Now the app doesn't crash!
 That's because our `suggestions` observable is *safe*!
 That's the property we want.
-However, if you input something in the search field, you'll probably get something.
+However, if you input something in the search field, you'll probably get some results.
 But, if you repeat the process several times, you'll stop getting results.
 That's because, when we get an error, we unsubscribe from the original `observable` and subscribe to a new one (`Observable.just(listOf())`) which completes immediately.
 This means that we've unsubscribed from `RxTextView.textChanges(search_et)` and no new strings are emmited.